ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-chain-of-thought-annotation.md

 prompting</u> ([Wei, et al., 2023](#wei2023chain)) in the context of annotating
 <u>argument mining</u> datasets.

-## Annotating argument mining datasets is complex...
+### Annotating argument mining datasets is a complex task...

 In literature, an argument consists of a <u>claim</u> and a <u>premise</u>
 ([Palau and Moens, 2009](#palau2009argument)).
 There are many different